Cosmin Matei

-Cosmin Gabriel Matei ([kosˈmin gabriˈel maˈtej]; born 30 September 1991) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga I club Sepsi OSK.
+Cosmin Gabriel Matei ([kosˈmin gabriˈel maˈtej]; born 30 September 1991) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga II club Sepsi OSK, which he captains.

-Matei started out his senior career at Farul Constanța in 2008, and has since represented Steaua București, Astra Ploiești, Dinamo București, Viitorul Constanța and Sepsi OSK in his native country.
-He also competed abroad in Greece, Turkey and Croatia, respectively.
+Matei started out his senior career at Farul Constanța in 2008, and has since represented Steaua București, Astra Ploiești, Dinamo București, Viitorul Constanța and Sepsi OSK in his country.
+Abroad, he competed for teams in Greece, Turkey and Croatia, respectively.

 Internationally, Matei earned caps for Romania at under-17, under-19 and under-21 levels, before making his full debut in May 2014.

 Club career

 Farul Constanța

 Matei made his Liga I debut for Farul Constanța on 18 October 2008, in a match against Politehnica Timișoara.

 Steaua București

 Matei was transferred to Steaua București in July 2010.
 On 22 August, he recorded his league debut by coming on as a 85th-minute substitute for Romeo Surdu in a 3–0 win over Vaslui.

 On 4 September 2010, Matei made his debut for Steaua's reserves in a Liga II game against Juventus București, entering in the 17th minute as they won 1–0.